khanh-devos/Capstone2-Kanban/README.md

 # 📖 [Capstone2-Kaban] <a name="about-project"></a>

-**Capstone2-Kaban** is a website for showing all the episodes of season 1 'Under the Dome'.
+**Capstone2-Kaban** is a website for showing all the episodes(movies) of season 1 'Under the Dome'.
 While building it, we leveraged a Kanban board inside a Github project to manage the workflow of each members.
-I
+Clients can like or comment on each episode.
+The new like and comment is auto updated.

 ## 🛠 Built With <a name="built-with"></a>